sudorook/snippets/ffmpeg.md

 ffmpeg -i "<FLAC input>" -b:a 320k "<MP3 output>"
 ```

-The above uses a 320k bitrate for conversion.
-To reduce file size further,
+The above uses the maximum MP3 bitrate of 320k for conversion.
+To reduce file
-reduce this value.
+size, reduce this value.

 ## Merge streams